 - if the feature "ES3XX" is supported, and the NF service consumer determines that the received HTTP POST request needs to be redirected, the NF service consumer shall send an HTTP redirect response as specified in clause 6.10.9 of 3GPP TS 29.500 [5].

 After the succesfull processing of the HTTP POST request, any NF service consumer except for the V-PCF shall invoke the Npcf_UEPolicyControl_Delete Service Operation defined in clause 4.2.5 to terminate the policy association.

+NOTE 13: If the UE Policy Indicator was previously received by the UDM set to enabled, it should not be used for the NF Service Consumer as additional information to re-attempt the establishment of the UE policy association.